Sea-based X-band radar: Details

 SBX-1 is part of the Ground-Based Midcourse Defense (GMD) system under development by the Missile Defense Agency (MDA).
-The decision to place the system on a mobile sea-based platform was intended to allow the vessel to be moved to areas where it is needed for enhanced missile defense.
-Fixed radars provide coverage for a very limited area due to the curvature of the Earth.
-Even though the same limitation applies to the SBX, because it can be moved it mitigates this limitation.
-SBX's primary task is discrimination of enemy warheads from decoys, followed by precision tracking of the identified warheads.
-Testing has raised doubts about the system's ability to perform these tasks, to deal with multiple targets, and to report accurately to command authorities.
+The decision to place the system on a mobile sea-based platform was intended to allow the vessel to be moved to areas needed for enhanced missile defense.
+Fixed radars provide coverage for a minimal area due to the curvature of the Earth.
+Even though the same limitation applies to the SBX, its moving ability mitigates it.
+SBX's primary task is to discriminate enemy warheads from decoys, followed by precision tracking the identified warheads.
+Testing has raised doubts about the system's ability to perform these tasks, deal with multiple targets, and report accurately to command authorities.

-The vessel has many small radomes for various communications tasks and a large central dome that encloses a phased-array, 1,800 tonne (4,000,000 pound) X band radar antenna.
+The vessel has many small radomes for various communications tasks and a large central dome that encloses a phased-array, 1,800 tonne (4,000,000 pound) X-band radar antenna.
 The small radomes are rigid, but the central dome is not - the flexible cover is supported by positive air pressure amounting to a few inches of water.
 The amount of air pressure is variable depending on weather conditions.